Nawaf-prog/Self-Examination-GUI-Application/README.md

 # Oop2_Project

-A GUI application for testing yourself.
+A GUI application made in Java for examining yourself.